mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 When it came time to finally build my server rack, I finally had to ask the question, "What the heck is a patch panel?"

 Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
-Huh?
-What's the point of that?
+What's the point?

 The point of a patch panel didn't truly click for me until I built the rack.
-In short, the patch panel keeps the clutter of your networking cables in the rear of your rack rather than in
+In short, the patch panel keeps the clutter of your networking cables behind your rack rather than in front of it.

 For example, without a patch panel, connecting my managed switch to my PoE switch would look like this: